alexshagov/logs-parser-test-task/README.md

 ## Ideas

 * Large files support: Get rid of `File.read` and analyze read file by chunks
-* Introduce formatters to support different ways of analysis output
+* Introduce formatters to support different ways of analysis output, for now a simple Hash is getting printed
-* Introduce an abstraction to support different types of logs, e.g. `Log::Content` class which will be responsible for parsing log's lines

 ### License